mastodon/documentation/Extensions.md

 ### HTTP Signatures

 A PuSH subscription request may be signed on behalf of a random local user of the instance.
 The `keyId` part of the signature is expected to be the `acct:` URI of the user.
-It doesn't matter which user is used for the signing, because the main information to be carried here is which instance is doing the subscribing.
+It doesn’t matter which user is used for the signing, because the main information to be carried here is which instance is doing the subscribing.
 That information is saved and used when sending out private statuses to subscribed instances.
-Only instances with authorized followers receive a user's private statuses.
+Only instances with authorized followers receive a user’s private statuses.

 For example, bar.com subscribes to updates from alice@foo.com:

 - If there is only the subscription and nothing else, bar.com receives public/unlisted statuses of alice@foo.com
-- If alice@foo.com's account is not locked and bob@bar.com sends a follow Salmon, bar.com will start receiving alice@foo.com's private statuses
+- If alice@foo.com’s account is not locked and bob@bar.com sends a follow Salmon, bar.com will start receiving alice@foo.com’s private statuses
-- If alice@foo.com's account is locked and bob@bar.com sends a follow request, bar.com will only begin receiving alice@foo.com's private statuses if and after alice accepts bob as a follower
+- If alice@foo.com’s account is locked and bob@bar.com sends a follow request, bar.com will only begin receiving alice@foo.com’s private statuses if and after alice accepts bob as a follower

 > **Note:** Mastodon 2.0 and higher **does not** send any private or direct statuses through OStatus